-The westernmost island of the Inner Hebrides – and known as the Hawaii of the North – Tiree is a haven where fishing and crofting are a way of life.
-Graced with prime fertile land, sparkling beaches and an abundance of beaming rays of sunshine in the warm seasons, the blustery elements and sweeping seas of Tiree attract countless groups of avid windsurfers.
+The westernmost island of the Inner Hebrides, Tiree is a haven where fishing and crofting are a way of life.
+Known as the “Hawaii of the North”, it’s graced with prime fertile land, sparkling beaches and an abundance of beaming rays of sunshine in the warm seasons, and with its blustery elements and sweeping seas, the island attracts countless groups of avid windsurfers.